Sritankar/Smart-bookmark-app/README.md

 The backend is **deployed and managed automatically** — no manual setup needed.
 Edge functions and database migrations are applied when you push changes through Lovable.

 > **Note:** You do not need to run the backend locally.
 It's always available as a hosted service.
+>Challenges Faced and How I Solved Them

+During the development of this project, I faced a few challenges while setting up authentication and integrating services.

+1. Google OAuth Configuration

+The hardest part was configuring Google OAuth login correctly.
+I encountered errors such as redirect URI mismatch, which happened because the callback URL in Google Cloud did not exactly match the Supabase callback URL.

+Solution:
+I fixed this by:

+Copying the exact callback URL from Supabase.

+Updating the Authorized Redirect URIs in Google Cloud.

+Adding my application URL in Supabase URL Configuration

 ## Tech Stack